 In addition to PERS, full time employees may also participate in a Section 457 deferred compensation plan funded through Mississippi Deferred Compensation Plan and Trust.
 Contributions are made through employee salary deferral elections.
 For each employee that contributes up to 3% of gross annual salary, the Authority will contribute matching funds to the employee's plan.
 Employees are permitted to make contributions up to the applicable Internal Revenue Code limits.
 Participants are fully vested in all contributions and earnings thereon.
 Participant's investments are self-directed from a list of funds provided.
 With respect to the Section 457 plan, the Authority has no unfunded liability or fiduciary responsibility.
-The Authority's contributions to the deferred compensation plan for the year ended September 30, 2023 and 2022 were \$86,112 and \$85,739, respectively.
+The Authority's contributions to the deferred compensation plan for the year ended September 30, 2024 and 2023 were \$82,040 and \$86,142, respectively, and are included in personnel services on the statements of revenues, expenses and changes in net position.